Untethered Recordings Using Datalogging Headstages

 IMPORTANT NOTE: The headstage will start recording when you begin streaming with the MCU, but the MCU will NOT start recording until you create a new recording file and hit the record button in Trodes.
 The same holds true for ending your recording; the MCU recording can be ended or paused using the interface buttons, but the headstage recording is ended by disconnecting your stream.

-When using the Logger Dock to record, the Logger Dock RF channel and Session ID mode settings can be set by opening the DataLoggerGUI, selecting the Logger Dock entry that will appear under the “Detected Storage Devices” menu, then clicking the “Edit dock settings” button to the upper right.
+When using the Logger Dock to record, the Logger Dock RF channel and Session ID mode settings are configured by opening the DataLoggerGUI, selecting the Logger Dock entry that will appear under the “Detected Storage Devices” menu, then clicking the “Edit dock settings” button to the upper right.
 You will find the RF channel and session ID settings in this pop-up menu.

 Transferring Data to Computer and Merging Files